 BLUE MARBLE EVALUATION: A PERSONAL, PROFESSIONAL AND ORGANIZATIONAL TRANSFORMATION

-BY PABLO VIDUEIRA, BLUE MARBLE EVALUATOR - GLOBAL ALLIANCE FOR THE FUTURE OF FOOD
+BY PABLO VIDUEIRA, RESEARCH DIRECTOR - GLOBAL ALLIANCE FOR THE FUTURE OF FOOD

 Summary: Blue Marble Evaluation is at the leading innovative edge for evaluation for the times we live in.
 Drawing its name from the first photograph taken of Earth from space in 1972, the power of this approach to evaluation lies in taking a global systems “whole-Earth” perspective, helping to design and support transformational efforts by generating insights for adaptation and enhanced impact.
 As a trans-disciplinary profession, evaluation has much to offer global change interventions that work toward a sustainable future across national boundaries, sectors, and issues.
 The book – Blue Marble Evaluation: Premises and Principles, by Michael Quinn Patton – was launched today in Minneapolis and places evaluation at the center of this context.